 Cyber Essentials is available for an annual recurring fee of £299 (excluding VAT) with monthly instalments available.

-Before the purchase of Cyber Essentials Plus, a pre-assessment is recommended at the upfront price of £1499 which is followed by the £1499 cost of Cyber Essentials Plus.
-However, if you decide to buy both together, the total cost of the package is reduced to £2899.99.
-Monthly instalments are also available for Cyber Essentials Plus.
+Before the purchase of Cyber Essentials Plus, a pre-assessment is recommended at the upfront price of £999 which is followed by the £1199 cost of Cyber Essentials Plus.
+Monthly instalments are also available for Cyber Essentials Plus at £110 a month.

 There are many reasons why you need the Cyber Essentials pre-assessment but the main purpose of it is to highlight which areas of your cyber security require attention and improvement.
 Without the pre-assessment, it can be more expensive to figure out where the 'gaps' are; as you will have to rely on your internal IT department or external IT company to carry it out.